celestiaorg/celestia-specs/src/rationale/distributing_rewards.md

 ## Preamble

-Due to the requirement that all incorrect state transitions on LazyLedger be provable with a [compact fraud proof](https://arxiv.org/abs/1809.09044) that is cheap enough to verify within a smart contract on a remote chain (e.g. Ethereum), computing how rewards and penalties are distributed must involve no iterations.
+Due to the requirement that all incorrect state transitions on Celestia be provable with a [compact fraud proof](https://arxiv.org/abs/1809.09044) that is cheap enough to verify within a smart contract on a remote chain (e.g. Ethereum), computing how rewards and penalties are distributed must involve no iterations.
 To understand why, let us consider the following desiderata in a staking system:

 1. In-protocol stake delegation: this makes it easier for users to participate in the consensus process, and reduces reliance on custodial staking services.
 1. In-protocol enforcement of proper distribution of rewards and penalities to delegators: rewards and penalties collected by validators should be distributed to delegators trustlessly.